tokyovigilante/CesiumKit/README.md

 Testing
 -------
-Nothing user-friendly yet.
-Once there's something to render I'll create a simple test runner.
+Build and run CesiumKitRunner.
 At the moment the only external API are global object creation and render calls, and I'm hoping to keep things simple for implementation.

 Licence
 -------